rbengtsson/Automoqer/README.md

 This is quite tedious to write and if you need to change the service's dependencies, you'll have a lot of test cases to change.

-Automoqer removes this boilerplate for you by automatically creates a Service with its constructor parameters as Moq-objects:
+Automoqer removes this boilerplate for you by automatically create a Service with its constructor parameters as Moq-objects:

 ```
 [Fact]